-Bottles containing 50mL or 100 mL of 10% Omegaven® will be purchased from International Pharmacy of Hamburg, Germany or directly from the manufacturer.
-Approval was received from the FDA in March 2007 to allow for billing of Omegaven®.
-In the event that third party coverage is not available Children's Hospital, Boston will cover all drug costs for patients enrolled in this protocol.
+Pharmacy of Hamburg, Germany or directly from the manufacturer.
+FDA Approval is pending to allow for billing of Omegaven®.
+In the event that third party coverage is not available Children's Hospital & Medical Center will cover all Omegaven® drug costs for patients enrolled in this protocol.
 Omegaven® is manufactured by Fresenius Kabi AG, Bad Homburg v.d.h, Germany.
-Omegaven® is formulated as an emulsion from fish oils
+Omegaven® is formulated as an emulsion from fish oils.

 While inpatient, the emulsion for all patients will be repacked into syringes to allow for administration via syringe pump.
-However, if patients require over 100ml (10g) of Omegaven®, they will receive the medication via bottles.
 If patients are to be discharged home on Omegaven®, all doses will be administered from the original manufacturer's container.
 All study materials will be stored securely until the time of administration.
 The bottles will be stored at room temperature below 30° C (do not freeze).
-Damaged or suspect drug will be returned unused to Fresenius- Kabi.
+Damaged or suspect drug will be returned unused to Fresenius-Kabi.
 Containers should be shaken before use.